 This program is offered through the International Relations Office of the University of Latvia (UL).
 You will enroll as a visiting international student at UL and may enroll in a variety of courses taught in English in the Baltic Study program or other University departments.

 Riga (pop.
 700,000), the capital of Latvia, is also the cultural and commercial center of the country and a major seaport.
 Founded in 1201 by German crusaders, Riga's old town retains a distinct West European/Hanseatic flavor.

 International students are housed in double rooms in student dormitories, Prima or Reznas.
 Both provide bedding, an internet connection and cable TV.
 Each floor has a kitchen with a microwave and refrigerator, and a lounge area.

+Students can choose courses in a number of disciplines including Economy, History and Literature.
 To learn about eligibility requirements, academic offerings, and the academic calendar; click here: Academics - Latvia

 Below you will find more information on program costs:

 You are encouraged to get involved in the life of the University through the Students' Union and student clubs and organizations.
 You can find information about student life here.